b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 — [Deseret Management, _Careers_](https://www.deseretmanagement.com/careers)

 One could argue that "affiliated with" doesn't mean "owned by."
-Although, in the interest of simplicity, [[#Deseret News|Deseret News]], outright stated that DMC is owned by the church, so...
+Although, in the interest of simplicity, [[#Deseret News|Deseret News]] outright stated that DMC is owned by the church, so...
 Take that how you choose to?

 Go check out their page on "[our companies](https://www.deseretmanagement.com/#our-companies)."